While others talk “Peak Oil” NEEM talks “Peak Water”

 Capture area square footage times .623 gallons per inch of annual rain = annual capacity

-For example, the NEEM greenhouse at Rolls Garden will be used as a capture area.
+For example, the NEEM greenhouse is s a capture area.
 It is 2,850 square feet of surface.
 At the average annual rainfall for Durham, this will yield 85,226.4 gallons of water in the course of a year.
 Average monthly total is 6,747 gallons.
-Therefore, a two month supply is 13,294 and tank size required is 20,000 gallon tank or cistern.
+Therefore, a two month supply is 13,294 and containment required is 20,000 gallons.

-Note: Let NEEM calculate your tank size accurately.
+Note: Let NEEM calculate containment accurately.
 Contact us, donate $20, give us dimensions and roof type, and we’ll get you the correct data before you commit to a system.

 Daily Consumption Rates